rsmacapinlac/macapinlac.com/_posts/blog/2021-08-26-simplification.md

 rake publish  # calls the rake build, and uses ncftpput to FTP the _site folder to whats been defined in the .env file
 ```

 I will probably add more as I continue to use this new tool.
+So if you'd like to continue to follow along my website shananigans, here is the [github repository](https://github.com/rsmacapinlac/macapinlac.com).